Archive How Can I Recover My Kid’s Deleted Texts?

 We understand that raising a teenager can be frustrating, even downright hell at times.
 And you might get worried sick about who they’re in contact with and what their texts contain.
 The thing is, teens, might be prone to dangers they wouldn’t even dream of, all because they’re innocent and naïve.
 It’s your job as a parent to make sure no one is trying to take advantage of your child.
 They might get angry now, even throw a million “I hate you”s at you, but they’ll thank you later for keeping them safe from harm.

-However, if your child is not much of a troublemaker, we suggest you don’t go too hard on them about recovering and checking their messages.
+However, if your child is not much of a troublemaker, we suggest you don’t go too hard on them about recovering deleted text messages.
 But if you think your kid is a bit hot-headed and may get themselves or even others in danger, it’s best that you keep an eye on their texts.

-But before you start looking for ways to invade their privacy, we advise you to have an honest conversation with them about predators, groomers, phishers, and other problems that texting can result in.
+Remember, before you invade their privacy, talk to them about the dangers of texting like predators, groomers, phishers, and other issues.
 Just be careful not to scare them, or seem too frantic.

 We all know how teens have a tendency to dismiss anything their parents say, labeling them as crazy or uncool.
 They’re at an age when they just don’t realize how serious these problems are, and how often they occur.
 Be patient with them, and explain to them calmly how you’re only trying to make sure nothing bad happens to them.

-They may still keep hiding who they’re texting, or refuse to let you know what’s going on in their lives regardless of your discretion, however.
+They may still keep hiding who they’re texting, or refuse to let you know what’s going on in their lives regardless of your discretion.

 Ultimately, if you see signs that cause you concern about their safety and well-being, only then do you have the right to read their private texts.
 We strongly suggest you respect your child’s privacy as much as possible.
 Invasion of privacy by a parent and a broken trust can cause more damage to them than one thinks.
 They may develop trust issues that might take them years to overcome, if ever.

 Frequently Asked Questions